funktionale-programmierung/bob2015/2022/how-to-attend.md

-site.<br /> On the day of the conference, allow ~10 minutes for login, setting up your avatar, etc.<br /> <strong>The exact URL has been sent to the e-mail address you used to register for BOB 2022 on Monday, 07 March 2022, or when you registered if you registered after this point.
+site.<br /> On the day of the conference, allow ~10 minutes for login, setting up your avatar, etc.<br /> <strong>The exact URL has been sent to the e-mail address you used to register for BOB 2022 on Monday, 07 March 2022, or when you registered</strong> if you registered after this point.
 The URL will also appear on this page on <strong>2022-03-11 08:00 UTC+1</strong>.
 You will need to sign in with the e-mail address provided when buying your ticket.</li>